 --Join SAR today

-to receive additional acupuncture research-related updates via email and listed in the member section of SAR's website.
+to receive additional acupuncture research-related updates via email on a bi-monthly basis.